 Relax!
 You are linked.
 Most boards are doing better at owner engagement than they give themselves credit for.
-The systems and processes for deep engagement with owners are already in place at the co-op, and chances are you are already using them.
+Many systems and processes for deep engagement with owners are already in place at the co-op, and chances are you are already using them.
 The co-op has been intentionally designed to allow people opportunities to participate in making the world a better place.
 It’s a matter of optimizing those systems.
-We are linked—we just have to pay attention and take advantage of what we have in place!
+We are linked—we have to pay attention and take greater advantage of what we have in place!

 So, what systems do co-ops have that link boards to owners?

 Democracy: Co-op owners choose their leaders.
 Co-op boards are linked to owners from the moment they are elected because they’ve been chosen by members to govern and lead the co-op as through a democratic process.
 To strengthen this connection, boards can make sure they’re presenting a range of qualified candidates from which to choose and aim for contested elections, making sure that people with a range of solid leadership qualifications are always on the slate, so that the board will be strong and representative of the co-op’s owners regardless of who is elected.

 Information About What Owners Do: Co-op owners speak with their actions as much as or more than with their words.
 Tracking ownership trends like increasing equity, new-owner sign-ups, member loan participation, and sales trends or buying patterns can tell a board a lot about how connected the owners are to the co-op.
 What’s the percentage of sales to owners at your co-op?
 How is it changing?
 Why?
 It’s important to look at multiple indicators, not a single one in isolation and look at trends over time, Then use your judgment as to the significance and next steps.